MicrosoftDocs/sql-docs/docs/integration-services/connection-manager/ado-net-connection-manager.md

     CREATE USER [your AAD group name] FROM EXTERNAL PROVIDER;
     ```

 1. **Grant the Azure AD group needed permissions** as you normally do for SQL users and others.
+Refer to [Database-Level Roles](https://docs.microsoft.com/sql/relational-databases/security/authentication-access/database-level-roles) for appropriate roles.
 For example, run the following code:

     ```sql
     ALTER ROLE [role name] ADD MEMBER [your AAD group name];